Hsami-96/ml-object-detection/README.md

-# ml-object-detection
+# Object Detection TensorFlow
-Object detection model app using TensorFlow js on a Node js backend with socket IO on a React front end
+Object detection model app using TensorFlow JS on a Node JS backend with socket IO on a React front end